rhamill1/rails-associations/readme.md

 ### Using Your Associations

-1. In the terminal, run `rails db:migrate` to create the new tables.
+1. In the Terminal, run `rails db:migrate` to create the new tables.

-2. Enter the rails console (`rails c`) to create and associate data!
+2. Enter the Rails console (`rails c`) to create and associate data!

   ```ruby
   # create some students